‘Tenet’ has middling release in U.S. as Hollywood reopens on Labor Day weekend

-Hampering “Tenet’s” box-office take was the fact that movie theaters in New York and Los Angeles, the country’s top two markets, remain closed by government order.
+Hampering “Tenet’s” box-office take was the fact movie theaters in New York and Los Angeles, the country’s top two markets, remain closed by government order.
 Only neighboring areas, such as San Diego and New Jersey, are currently open in those regions.
 There is no concrete word on when theaters will reopen in either city, though theater owners remain hopeful that that moment will come in a matter of weeks.

 With a $200 million production budget and additional marketing costs totaling tens of millions more, “Tenet” is a key movie not just for theaters but for Warner Bros.’ bottom line.
 The film was originally scheduled to debut in mid-July but was postponed several times as the virus surged throughout the U.S. over the summer, before finally landing in early September.